heruapr/ordangalam/README.md

 # ordangalam
-a a website built using Laravel framework for managing student forum and organizations in Malang city
+a website built using Laravel framework for managing student forum and organizations in Malang city